mauroservienti/distributed-systems-101/src/volume-01/arch/cmd-events-rec/README.md

-# Demo 1 - Commands, Pub/Sub, and orchestrate using NServiceBus
+# Demo 2 - Commands, Pub/Sub, and recoverability using NServiceBus

 > Note:
 >